blbradley/dotfiles/README.md

 Notes
 -----

+* GNU Stow makes symlinks in your home directory to these files (technically, it symlinks the files up a directory, meaning dotfiles must live in your home directory for the files to be symlinked into ~).
 * Programs and their plugins should be managed via separate directories to avoid nested git submodule.
 They are a nasty beast.
 * Is it possible to keep separate environments too?